Maidenfan78/chemfetch-mobile-expo/README.md

 **Expo + React Native** mobile app for barcode scanning, OCR, and chemical safety management.
 Part of the ChemFetch platform for field workers and safety personnel.

+**Currently in closed testing on Android** - Contact support@chemfetch.com for access to the internal testing program.

 This mobile application enables on-site chemical identification, Safety Data Sheet verification, and inventory management through an intuitive touch interface optimized for industrial environments.

 ---